 Come summer, Thredbo transforms into a the ultimate playground for alpine adventures, boasting some of Australia’s most scenic hiking trails, longest gravity biking trails, fishing and much more.
 Topped off with a world class event schedule, Thredbo in summer offers something for everyone to enjoy.

-Getting to Thredbo is easy.
-Thredbo is located roughly 6 hours drive from either Sydney or Melbourne and 2.5 hours drive from Canberra, which can be conveniently accessed by car, bus or plane.
-Thredbo is located within the Kosciuszko National Park in the NSW Snowy Mountains and is open 365 days a year.
+Not quite sure how to get to Thredbo?
+Don’t stress…it’s easy.
+Thredbo is located roughly 6 hours’ drive from either Sydney or Melbourne and can be conveniently accessed via car, bus or plane.

 Thredbo, located within the Kosciuszko National Park, boasts some of Australia’s highest mountains between 1365 to 1930 metres above sea level.
 Thredbo was originally used by graziers, when, in 1955, Tony Sponar had a great vision to transform the mountains into a ski hill.
 Sponar had been a ski instructor at the renowned St. Anton Resort, Austria from 1941 to 1948 and saw Thredbo as the Australian equivalent, with good vertical terrain and buzzing ski village atmosphere.